 A Brief History

-On September 21, 1964, the XB-70 Valkyrie mad its maiden flight at Palmdale, California.
+On September 21, 1964, the XB-70 Valkyrie made its maiden flight at Palmdale, California.
 The world’s first Mach 3 bomber, the Valkyrie was designed to outrace Soviet interceptors and drop nuclear bombs on the Soviet Union with impunity.
 As it turned out, this concept became obsolete before the Valkyrie could be produced, and therefore it was not produced, saving US taxpayers a ton of money.
 On previous September 7th’s we ran articles 10 Underperforming Weapons, 5 More Underperforming Weapons and Another 5 Underperforming Weapons.
 On May 15th we featured an article on 10 Weapons and Weapon Systems that Flopped.
 Since there is apparently no limit to how many weapons just do not make the grade, today we will regale you with tales of Yet Another 5 Underperforming Weapons.
-What weapon duds would you include on the list?

 1. North American XB-70 Valkyrie, USA, 1964.